Skip to content

 if projection[p]:

-To find every cell's closes vector in the provided data, use lattice_closest_vectors
+To find every cell's closest vector in the provided data, use lattice_closest_vectors:

 closest = lattice_closest_vectors(colors, lattice, additional_list=color_labels)